thyagoluciano/sm2/README.md

 Implementation of SM-2 in DART.

 SM-2 is a simple spaced repetition algorithm.
-It calculates the number of days to wait before reviewing a piece of information based on how easily the the information was remembered today.
+It calculates the number of days to wait before reviewing a piece of information based on how easily the information was remembered today.

 # Links